Welcome From Chair Of Governors

 Muntham House is a truly special place, run by dedicated and caring professionals and it's my honour to serve as the Governor in the Education Committee.

-Having qualified as a Solicitor in 1983, I in 1988 I moved in-house as a solicitor in ICI plc.
-I worked on the removal of CFCs, amongst other things.
+Having qualified as a Solicitor in 1983, I moved in-house as a solicitor at ICI plc in 1988.
+I worked in the removal of CFCs, amongst other things.
 In 1991, I entered the oil industry and was involved in initiatives such as phasing out lead in leaded petrol.
-I helped set up a Chemicals Industry-specific college, which is still going today.
+I helped establish a college specific to the chemicals industry, which is still operational today.

 I became the Senior Solicitor at Hays plc when it was a large conglomerate.
 After spending four years divesting/selling the various businesses to leave it as a recruitment company, I left in 2004.
-I have also worked in-house at Givaudan UK and then moved into private practice as a partner at Brachers (in Kent) till 2015, and from then at Stevensdrake (Crawley), where I now work part-time.
+I have also worked in-house at Givaudan UK and then transitioned into private practice as a partner at Brachers (in Kent) until 2015, and subsequently at Stevensdrake (Crawley), where I now work part-time.

 I also work two days a week as Company Secretary/Legal Advisor to Podback Ltd, a UK coffee trade joint venture non-profit company I set up with Nestle and Douwe Egberts.
 I have also been a trustee director of the Hays plc £1b pension scheme since 2008.